Today’s post comes from Eva Paleczny, Learning & Education Specialist with Ontario Parks.

 - Which bush did you see them in?

-Challenge your children to sneak through the backyard or nearby park with you — in search of birds!
+Challenge your children to sneak through the backyard with you in search of birds!
 Look for movements, sounds, and signs they’ve left behind (a feather, nest, or droppings).
-Bring journals to draw or write about your discoveries if you like.
+Bring journals to draw or write about your discoveries.

-Before beginning, choose a time frame (such as 10 minutes) and agree not to talk or make a sound as you move about your yard, neighborhood, or park.
-Agree to stay within sight of each other and rehearse a call-back sound, such as an owl hoot or wolf howl!
-Or stick together as you explore.
+Before beginning, choose a time frame (such as 10 minutes) and agree not to talk or make a sound as you move about your yard.
+Rehearse a call-back sound, such as an owl hoot or wolf howl!

 After exploring you can ask questions to prompt observation and memory, such as: